OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 For example, if an attacker uses CSRF to assume an authenticated identity of a target victim on a shopping website using the attacker's account, and the victim then enters their credit card information, an attacker may be able to purchase items using the victim's stored card details.
 For more information about login CSRF and other risks, see section 3 of [this](https://seclab.stanford.edu/websec/csrf/csrf.pdf) paper.

 Login CSRF can be mitigated by creating pre-sessions (sessions before a user is authenticated) and including tokens in login form.
 You can use any of the techniques mentioned above to generate tokens.
 Remember that pre-sessions cannot be transitioned to real sessions once the user is authenticated - the session should be destroyed and a new one should be made to avoid [session fixation attacks](http://www.acrossecurity.com/papers/session_fixation.pdf).
 This technique is described in [Robust Defenses for Cross-Site Request Forgery section 4.1](https://seclab.stanford.edu/websec/csrf/csrf.pdf).

-If sub-domains under your master domain are not trusted in your threat model, it is difficult to mitigate login CSRF.
-A strict subdomain and path level referrer header validation can be used in these cases for mitigating CSRF on login forms to an extent.

 ## Java Reference Example